 Tree surgery in Crowborough

-Crown reduction, thinning and lifting, sectional dismantling, felling where it's the right answer, stump grinding, hedge cutting and deadwooding.
+Crown reduction, thinning and lifting, sectional dismantling and tree removal where a fell is genuinely the right answer, stump grinding, hedge cutting and deadwooding.
+When people ring asking for a tree reduction they usually mean a crown reduction, taking the height and spread back in small cuts so the tree keeps its shape, and on the tall pine round the Beacon that's the work that comes up most.
 The Crowborough book is heavy on Scots pine and silver birch, the species that thrive on the sandy acidic soil of the Ashdown Forest fringe.
 We see mature oak and beech in the older garden plots round the Beacon and Whitehill, and a fair amount of hawthorn and blackthorn hedging on the rural edges out towards Eridge and Withyham.
+A dead or dangerous tree over a path, a drive or a paddock fence gets dealt with properly, deadwooded where it can safely stay and removed in sections where it can't.
+An exposed, high town like this gets its share of wind damage; on a genuine emergency we aim to be on site the next working day.
 We work to BS3998, check for nesting birds before we start between March and August, and file the Section 211 notice or TPO application with Wealden District Council on your behalf.
 We don't work on Ashdown Forest land itself; the Forest is protected separately as an SSSI and a National Landscape, so any tree on the Forest is a separate process via the Conservators of Ashdown Forest.
 We work on the gardens that border it.

 See more on tree surgery →